magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 namespace where we already defined the `user-credential-errors`
 validator: the `modern-cljs.login.validators` namespace.

-The problem is that such new validator is definable for the JVM only and the `modern-cljs.login.validators` namespace is a portable namespace code living in the `validators.cljc` file (note the `.cljc` extension).
+The problem is that such a validator is definable for the JVM only and the `modern-cljs.login.validators` namespace is a portable namespace code living in the `validators.cljc` file (note the `.cljc` extension).

-Fortunatelly, as already said, starting from `1.7.0` release CLJ offers a pretty handy way to conditionally evaluate a form/expression depending on the features offered by the environment at compile-time: the Reader Conditionals.
+Fortunately, as previously noted, starting from Clojure `1.7.0` we have a pretty handy way to conditionally evaluate a form/expression depending on the features offered by the environment at compile-time: the Reader Conditionals.

-Currently there are three available platform features identifying the environments at compile-time:
+Currently there are three available platform features identifying the environment at compile-time:

 * `:clj`: to identify JVM
 * `:cljs`: to identify JSVM